North Carolina Residency

 Supplemental Forms Required for Specific Provisions

-If applying under one of the special provisions described above, please complete and send the appropriate supplementary application directly to The Graduate School for review along with your online application.
+If applying under one of the special provisions described above, please complete and upload the appropriate supplementary application directly into the Attachments section of your online application for review by The Graduate School.

 - Resident Status Supplemental Form for Non-US Citizens

 - Residence Status Supplemental Form for UNC Employees and Their Families